IgniteUI/help-topics/topics/02_Controls/Editors/00_igCurrencyEditor/06_igCurrencyEditor_Keyboard_Navigation.md

 ## <a id="ddInteraction"></a>igCurrencyEditor with dropdown

-In this section you can see what key combinations can be used when you have a numeric editor with dropdown.
+In this section you can see what key combinations can be used when you have a currency editor with dropdown.

 Press| To